bojko108/space-commando/README.md

 # Space commando

 The game is designed for standalone build.
 There are options for saving and loading game progress.
-Each character's position, health and movement mode along with finished tasks by the player are saved and then can be loaded.
+Each character's position, health and movement mode along with finished tasks by the player can be saved and loaded later.

 ## Contents